 If you don’t know what stenography is all about, this is your chance to find out! 🙂

 Steno: Using a shorthand machine to phonetically “type” (we actually call it “write”) what people say word for word.

-The captioner uses a steno machine to write these words to be posted on your screen (no, it’s not a robot that does it and voice recognition software will never get that good anyway).
+The captioner uses a steno machine to write these words to be posted on your screen (no, it’s not a robot that does it and AI/voice recognition software will never get that good anyway).

 To say the least, stenographers are VERY important people.
 It’s necessary that more people become educated about this field and what this amazing keyboard can do.

 Learning how to steno professionally (it takes 2 to 4+ years to get up to speed) can give you unlimited potential to work anywhere in the world and make a six-figure income.

 So how is it done?

 This short video below shows Stan, a talented stenographer, explaining how steno and shorthand is done.